-- A. University Policies and Procedures - 1.
-Attendance at each class or laboratory is mandatory at Oral Roberts University.
-Excessive absences can reduce a student's grade or deny credit for the course. - 2.
-Students taking a late exam because of an unauthorized absence are charged a late exam fee - 3.
-Students and faculty at Oral Roberts University must adhere to all laws addressing the ethical use of others' materials, whether it is in the form of print, video, multimedia, or computer software.
-By submitting an assignment in any form, the student gives permission for the assignment to be checked for plagiarism, either by submitting the work for electronic verification or by other means. - 4.
-Final exams cannot be given before their scheduled times.
-Students need to check the final exam schedule before planning return flights or other events at the end of the semester. - 5.
-Students are to be in compliance with University, school, and departmental policies regarding ePortfolio requirements.
-Students should consult the ePortfolio handbooks for requirements regarding general education and the students' majors. - a.
-The penalty for not submitting electronically or for incorrectly submitting an ePortfolio artifact is a zero for that assignment. - b.
+By submitting an assignment in any form, the student gives permission for the assignment to be checked for plagiarism, either by submitting the work for electronic verification or by other means.
+Penalties for any of the above infractions may result in disciplinary action including failing the assignment or failing the course or expulsion from the University, as determined by department and University guidelines.

+4. Final exams cannot be given before their scheduled times.
+Students need to check the final exam schedule before planning return flights or other events at the end of the semester.

+- 5. Students are to be in compliance with university, school, and departmental policies regarding Whole Person Assessment requirements.
+Students should consult the WPA handbooks for requirements regarding general education and the students' majors. - a.
+The penalty for not submitting electronically or for incorrectly submitting an artifact is a zero for that assignment. - b.
+By submitting an assignment, the student gives permission for the assignment to be assessed electronically. - b.
 By submitting an assignment, the student gives permission for the assignment to be assessed electronically. - B. Department Policies and Procedures See Music Department Student Handbook - C. Course Policies and Procedures - 1.
-Evaluation Procedures

-- a.
-The two areas of the course, sight singing and ear training (some aural-visual recognition included), will receive equal weight (50%) in the evaluation of student progress.
-Evaluation will be made from quizzes, sightsinging assignments and sightsinging exams; and MacGamut levels, ear training assigniments and ear training exams.
-Quizzes will not be announced ahead of time. - b.
-Missed guizzes will not be made up except for extended illness. - c.
-The assessment of scores will be based on 90% 100% = A, 80% 89% = B, 70 79% = C, 60% 69% = D, below 60% = F - 2. ePortfolio Requirements
+Evaluation Procedures a.
+The two areas of the course, sight singing and ear training (some auralvisual recognition included), will receive equal weight (50%) in the evaluation of student progress.
+Evaluation will be made from quizzes, sightsinging assignments and exams, and ear training assignments, exams, and completion of required MacGamut levels.
+Quizzes will not be announced ahead of time.

+- b.
+Missed quizzes will not be made up except for extended illness. - c.
+The assessment of scores will be based on 90% 100% = A, 80% 89% = B, 70 79% = C, 60% 69% = D, below 60% = F - 2.
+Whole Person Assessment Requirements Sight Singing II Final Exam

-Sight Singing II Final Exam
+Ear Training II Final Exam

-3. Other Course Policies and/or Procedures If any exam is missed for any reason, it will not be made up unless the instructor is notified in advance.
+- Other Course Policies and/or Procedures - If any exam is missed for any reason, it will not be made up unless the instructor is notified in advance.
 Only extreme emergencies can be exceptions to this rule.
 If the notification is made in advance and the absence is excusable, a makeup exam will be given at a time agreed upon by the student or students involved and the professor.
 Makeup exams are always more difficult and/or are graded more strictly than are the original exams.